-New Smyrna Beach is a quaint beachside town that we have made our home since 1989.
-The beach here is beautiful beyond description.
-Many concur with our opinion.
-New Smyrna Beach has been awarded the Florida’s Best Beach designation by the Orlando Sentinel four years in a row.
+New Smyrna Beach has a beach that is beautiful beyond description.
 New Smyrna Beach attracts vacationers ready to relax after the popular attractions of Central Florida.
-Its’ location on the east central coast of Florida between Daytona Beach and the Titusville / Cocoa Beach area is one hour from Disney World, SeaWorld, Universal Studios and Kennedy Space Center.
-New Smyrna Beach is also considered a prime vacation destination for families who love it and continue to return every year.
+Our location on the east central coast of Florida between Daytona Beach and the Titusville / Cocoa Beach area is one hour from Disney World, SeaWorld, Universal Studios and Kennedy Space Center.
+New Smyrna Beach is considered a prime vacation destination for families who love it and continue to return every year.

 The New Smyrna Mill (also known as the Cruger and DePeyster Sugar Mill) was built around 1830.
 A major sugar and syrup processing location, it burned to the ground during the Second Seminole War.
 Archaeologists have unearthed many religious artifacts which led many to believe that before its days as a mill, the site was the location of a chapel built by Christopher Columbus during his second voyage.